-\begin{cor} We have: \begin{enumerate} \item The Reshetikhin-Turaev $\glMN$-tangle invariant of a labeled tangle depends only on $N-M$.
-In the case of a labeled link, they agree with the specialization $a=q^{N-M}$ of the corresponding colored HOMFLY-PT polynomial.
+\begin{cor} We have: \begin{enumerate} \item The Reshetikhin--Turaev $\glMN$-tangle invariant of a labeled tangle depends only on $N-M$.
+In the case of a labeled link, it agrees with the specialization $a=q^{N-M}$ of the corresponding colored HOMFLY--PT polynomial.